slee96/iss-docker/README.md

   **$** `docker-compose up -d`

   #### Final:
-  Check if the application has deployed \
+  On a browser, and check if the application has deployed \
   `http://localhost:8000/`

 ## Dynamic development deployment